-The description of a composite state is almost identical to that of a state (see Section 19.2, "State# and so is not duplicated here.
-The only differences is one additional tool, and one additional field, which are described as follows.
+The description of a composite state is almost identical to that of a state (see Section 19.2, "State" and so is not duplicated here.
+The only differences is one additional tool, one missing field, and one additional field, which are described as follows.